Sachinnn22/SAGA-frontend/README.md

 # SAGA Web Application (Frontend) 🚀

 Welcome to the frontend interface for the **SAGA** ecosystem.
-It is designed to be highly responsive, providing user/member dashboards, control panels, routine tracking, and PDF report downloads directly from the platform gateway.
+It is designed to be highly responsive, providing seamless user/member dashboards, salon discovery control panels, and appointment booking workflows directly from the platform gateway.

 ---